 Just make sure to follow the guidelines and write out a clear contract that both parties agree upon.
 The last thing you want to do is ruin a good relationship.

-Questions And Action
+Questions And Recommendations

 Readers, what do you think about lending money to friends or family?
 What is the maximum amount of money you’d lend to a friend or family?
 How would you come up with the interest rate and other loan covenants?
 Do you have any examples where lending money turned out great or poorly?